DOSull/Spatial-Analysis-and-Modelling/labs/week-2/lab-2-instructions.md

 # Making maps in *R*
 The data for this lab are in [this file](tb_bycau006.zip).

+There are two versions of this file.
+The plain Markdown `.md` file can be viewed on github; the R Markdown `.Rmd` can be used in *RStudio*.

 ## Some quick map plotting
 Something we'll need to do a lot is read a shape file.
 For those who haven't run into shape files before they are a popular file format for storing geographical data.
 First, we need to import an *R* package that will help us do that.